 Car waxes continue to protect the vehicle after application, unlike a product like an upholstery cleaner that simply removes dirt and grime.
 Just like the variety of vehicles on the market, there are many types of car wax available.
 Each has its strengths, so familiarize yourself with each type.

-- Ceramic wax is a type of synthetic wax with a ceramic polymer that comes in a liquid form.
+- Ceramic waxes contain synthetic wax with a ceramic polymer and are otherwise known as liquid car waxes.
 It creates an even harder shell over the vehicle than synthetic wax and has a longer lifespan.

 Would-be detailers can also buy wax in different forms, with varying styles of application.